-Get Up to Speed With AMTA's "Take Care of Your Taxes" Online Course
+Get Up-to-Speed With Taking Care of Your Taxes Online Course

-AMTA's online CE course "Taking care of Your Taxes" has been updated to reflect new IRS changes.
 We know it is critical to be current on tax reporting options and procedures.
-Whether you fill out your own taxes or utilize the services of a professional, this course will effectively guide you through the process.
+Whether you fill out your own taxes or utilize the services of a professional, this course will guide you through the process.

 Enroll / Learn more »

 Massage therapists can get into trouble if they do not understand the rules about paying taxes.
 As a business professional, it is your responsibility to understand how to calculate how much you owe in taxes, what expenses are allowable as deductions, and when your taxes are due.
 A massage therapist's best friend can be a professional tax advisor.

 If You Are an Employee

 If you are employed, your employer withholds taxes for you, and you do not have to file quarterly estimated tax.
 Your employer gives you a W-2 form that shows how much income you have been paid for the year and how much money was withheld for state, federal, Medicare and FICA (Social Security).
 If you itemize your deductions, you might be eligible to deduct business expenses you incurred that your employer did not reimburse you for, such as professional association dues, massage lotions and accessories, massage-related magazine subscriptions and continuing education, to name a few.

 If you earn more than $400 a year, you are required to pay federal, state, Medicare, and self-employment tax, and you must file and pay quarterly estimated taxes in April, June, September and January.
 As a general rule, Internal Revenue Service (IRS) regulations require that you pay at least 90 percent of the amount due for that quarter or 100 percent of the amount you paid for that quarter in the previous year.
 If you do not pay quarterly taxes on time and in the amount required, you will owe a penalty when you file your annual return.